camonet/stock-analysis/README.md

 <img width="609" alt="Refactored Code (2)" src="https://user-images.githubusercontent.com/99444856/166126878-c90f4a11-a797-47d3-9d41-73246c6cce6f.png">

-Summary
+## Summary
-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+### There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+In general, the advantages of refactoring code make it more efficient for the comuputer to perform the desired task.
+Writing code that is inefficient may not make a huge difference for small data sets, but it can make a very large difference in performance when there are many data points to analyze.
+One marked disadvantage of refactoring code is that one can lose its readability when the code is made more efficient.
-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+### There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+The advantage of the original script is that it allowed for someone to easily understand the code at the expense of efficiency, whereas the refactored allowed for a faster analysis of the stocks at the expense of readability.
+However, if a coder is diligent at making comments about the code, then the disadvantages that come with refactoring code will be diminished.